-Join the Natural History Society for a summer hike on Tuesday, July 11th, to Hurricane Ridge with native plant buffs, Coca Sanchez and Dana Ecelberger.
-Coca and Dana are local landscapers, Rare Care volunteers, and graduates of the Land Trust’s first Northwest
+Members of the Natural History Society joined for a summer hike on July 11, 2017 to Hurricane Ridge with native plant buffs, Coca Sanchez and Dana Ecelberger.
+Coca and Dana are local landscapers, Rare Care volunteers, and graduates of the Land Trust’s first Northwest Naturalist course.

-We will carpool from Port Townsend to the road up to Hurricane Ridge.
-From there we plan to hike the Roaring Winds/Obstruction Point Trail, a 6.4-mile round-trip hike with 1,400 feet elevation gain.
-Difficulty level is moderate.
-No dogs allowed, per the National Park rules.
+We carpooled from Port Townsend to Hurricane Ridge.
+From there we hiked the Roaring Winds/Obstruction Point Trail, a 6.4-mile round-trip hike with 1,400 feet of elevation gain.
+Dogs were not allowed, per the National Park rules.

 Obstruction Point Trail is the highest trail in the Park, passing through alpine country and great viewsheds.
 We expected to see early season wildflowers, such as Glacier Lily, Phlox, Frittilarias, and orchids.

 We recommended: layers for temperature fluctuations, plenty of food and water, field guides, binoculars, hand lenses, hiking boots, hats, and hiking poles.
 A group of 12 or less was preferred, but we did not turn anyone away.